arh-eu/gds-java-sdk/README.md

 ```

 During the connection, a connection type message is also sent after the websocket connection established.
-If a positive ack message arrives, the client will in connected state, the onConnected() listener triggers and the client.connected() method returns true.
+If a positive ack message arrives, the client will in connected state, the `onConnected()` listener triggers and the client.connected() method returns true.
 After that, you can send any type of messages to the GDS.

 ### Create messages

 A message consists of two parts, a header and a data.
-With this SDK , it is usually enough to create only the data part, because the header part is created automatically when the message is sent.
+With this SDK, it is usually enough to create only the data part, because the header part is created automatically when the message is sent.
 Of course, you can also customize the header part, see [Working with custom messages](#Working-with-custom-messages) for the details.

 Let's see how to create an attachment request type message data.